The two-spin enigma: from the helium atom to quantum ontology

-Another very strange fact is this: suppose Alice selects a particle in any one of the 4 states $|\pm_x \rangle$ or $|\pm_z\rangle$, and sends it to Bob without any further indication.
+We can then try to chain several measurements: first along $Oz$, which gives let's say $+\hbar/2$, then { along} $Ox$, then { along} $Oz$ again.
+Theory and experiment say that the second measurement, along $Ox$, gives a random result $\pm \hbar/2$, with probabilities of 1/2.
+Why not, so let's assume that we find $+\hbar/2$, and let's go back to the projection { component} along $Oz$ that we knew before; but if we make the measurement again along $Oz$, we find a random result $\pm \hbar/2$, with probabilities of 1/2: {\bf everything happens as if measuring along $Ox$ had erased the previously known result along $Oz$~!} { So~already with a single spin 1/2 particle, a strange vanishing of some properties can be observed - maybe a hint of what is going on with the more tricky two-spin situation.} Another very strange fact is this: suppose Alice randomly selects a particle in any one of the 4 states $|\pm_x \rangle$ or $|\pm_z\rangle$, and sends it to Bob without any further indication.
 Bob is then unable to determine the state of the particle without error!
-Indeed, if he chooses (by chance) the same measurement axis as the one selected by Alice, he will find the right result, but if he chooses another axis, he will find a random result, uncorrelated with what Alice sent.
+Indeed, if he chooses (by chance) the same measurement axis as the one selected by Alice, he will find the right result, the one she has sent, but if he chooses another axis, he will find a random result, uncorrelated with what Alice sent.